cbatuic/MongoDB_WebApp_Simple_CRUD/README.md

 #### Requirements

-* You need mongodb installed and running on your computer. or alternatively you can use docker
+* You need mongodb installed and running on your computer. <!--or alternatively you can use docker-->

 ```bash
 git clone https://github.com/cbatuic/MongoDB_WebApp_Simple_CRUD